 The grading scale used is A to F. Grade A is the highest passing grade, grade F is a fail.

 Assessment SemesterDigital written exam in both spring and autumn semesters.
-In semesters with no classes, the examination will be take place at the beginning of the semester.
+In semesters with no teaching, the examination will take place at the beginning of the semester.